nordic-institute/X-Road-development/WORKFLOW.md

 10.1 New development is initiated by preparing an enhancement request.
 The request is submitted for review and approval to X-Road Working Group, according to the procedure in [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL.md#31-evaluate), section "Evaluate".
+It's strongly recommended to submit the enhancement request in advance and indicate in the enhancement request that the implementation will be provided, too.

 10.2 The NIIS coordinates development by the X-Road Product Roadmap.
 Approved request will be entered into the Product Roadmap.
 Dependencies and effects to